ionbus/ionbus_fast_persist/readme.md

 **Important Notes:**
 - Durability depends on the filesystem and storage hardware honoring `fsync()` guarantees
+- Per-write `fsync()` has significant performance cost (~1-10ms per write depending on storage); this is the trade-off for durability
+- On Windows, directory entry durability is not explicitly ensured due to platform limitations
 - Catastrophic failures (disk corruption, filesystem bugs) may still cause data loss
 - For maximum durability, ensure the underlying storage is configured